AryanNanda17/Intelligent-Systems/05_Deep_Learning/01_neural_networks.md

 ## Linear Regression Vs Neural Networks

 Let's take the problem of housing price prediction.
-Let's see how these three different models tackle this problem in their own way.
+Let's see how these two different models tackle this problem in their own way.

 <div align="center">
   <img src="./Assets/housingPrice.png" width="500px" alt="housingPrice.png">
 </div>

-### Linear Regression Vs Neural Networks
+### Linear Regression

 - Objective: Predict a continuous hosing price value based on a linear relationship with input features (e.g., square footage, number of bedrooms).
 - How it works: Finds the "best fit" straight line through the data points.
 This line represents the linear relationship between the features and the price.